Medicine: Graduate Entry (MBBCh)

 - acting as an effective member of multidisciplinary teams;

-- practicing effectively as a Foundation Programme doctor in the NHS.
+- practising effectively as a Foundation Programme doctor in the NHS.

-You must be proficient in all of the practical skills listed in ‘Tomorrow’s doctors 2009’ to be able to graduate.
+You must be proficient in all of the practical skills listed by the GMC to graduate.

 The Medicine programme is recognised as a Primary Medical Qualification under the Medical Act, and graduates of the programme may apply for provisional registration with the General Medical Council.
 In 2015 100 % of the School’s graduates from the MBBCh course had secured employment or engaged in further study within 6 months of graduation.